-Unfortunately Ireland is lagging behind in terms of provision of assistance dogs for the disabled, in contrast to the United States, Britain and our European neighbours.
+Unfortunately, Ireland is lagging behind in terms of the provision of assistance dogs for the disabled, in contrast to the United States, Britain and our European neighbours.
 Elizabeth Walsh says the sheer number of associations for service dogs internationally is evidence of how well they work,

 They would not exist if they did not work and if they were not financially feasible.